RateCity.com.au

 • If you have an investment property like a holiday home, which is not rented out, then you can't claim deductions because it doesn't generate rental income.

-A tax deduction on the home loan interest is possible only if there is a direct relationship between the borrowed money and the purpose for which the money is used.
-In simpler words, if you had taken out a home loan, then you should have bought a property with that money.
+A tax deduction on the home loan interest is possible only if there is a direct relationship between the borrowed money and their use for income-producing purposes.
+In simpler words, if you have taken out a home loan, the funds must be used specifically for purchasing a property that generates income in order to claim the interest as a tax deduction.

 Compare home loans in Australia